gama-platform/gama-platform.github.io/website/versioned_docs/version-1.8.1/Operators.md

 *  **`mean_deviation`** (`container`) --->  `float`

 #### Result:
 the deviation from the mean of all the elements of the operand.
-See <A href= "http://en.wikipedia.org/wiki/Absolute_deviation" >Mean_deviation</A> for more details.
+See <a href= "http://en.wikipedia.org/wiki/Absolute_deviation" >Mean_deviation</a> for more details.

 #### Comment:
 The operator casts all the numerical element of the list into float.
 The elements that are not numerical are discarded.